alexwlchan/alexwlchan.net/src/_drafts/ten-braille-facts.md

 6.  **Braille characters are assigned in order -- not randomly.**

-    The patterns have a defined order, and characters are assigned to a pattern based on their order.
+    The patterns have a defined order, and characters/marks are assigned to a pattern based on their order.
     For example, the first pattern is *A*, the second pattern is *B*, the third is *C*, and so on.

     The patterns are grouped into *decades*.